srl-ethz/hydra-documentation/docs/source/tools/hemera.rst

    :align: left

 | Press the magnet all the way to the front.
-This can easily be done by using an allen key or similar object.
+This can easily be done by using an allenkey or similar object.

 |